breadboi/breadboi-tv/README.md

 }
 ```
 ## schedule.json
-This file is saved in the uploaded-files directory and can be updated manually, or via the /uploadschedule api.
+This file is saved in the backend/uploaded-files directory and can be updated manually, or via the /uploadschedule api.
 Below is an example of a json body you can use.
 Also note, you need to create an api key in your config.json to use this api and send the key with the "api-key" header.
 ```
 {
   "Days": [